 If all you need is a quick reverse email lookup on a professional email, Mailmeteor is fine.

-Best for OSINT investigations: Epieos
+Best for OSINT: Epieos

 Epieos is built for investigators, not GTM teams.

-Icypeas gets points for not hiding the math.
+Icypeas gets points for publishing real math.

 If the job is reverse email lookup for a B2B work email, NinjaPear Person Profile Endpoint is the best option here.

-We already had advice on reverse email lookup.
+We already had reverse email lookup advice.

-It is not.
+It is risk.

-The comparison table that actually matters
+The comparison table that matters

 | Tool | Data Freshness | Data Richness | Scalability | Pricing | Dev Friendliness | Stability | Legal Clarity | Avg Score |